 In the tool there are two types of survey design templates, “Classic” and “Mobile-friendly” templates.
-The difference between these two design template types is the way they behave in different environments (like desktop, tablets or smartphones).
-The classic designs are more customizeable with colors and pictures, but they do behave differently depending on what environment they are opened in.
+The difference between these two types of design templates is the way they behave in different environments (like on desktop, tablets or smartphones).
+The classic designs are more customisable with colours and pictures, but they do behave differently depending on what environment they are opened in.

 Classic templates are considered as something called “responsive design“.
-This means that they are designed to attempt to adjust to the device it is opened on, meaning that if you are using a smartphone the design template will be displayed in a very specific way that is suitable for that device.
-Some questions (matrixes for example) will be presented in a different way if the survey link is opened in a smartphone compared to how it would look on a computer.
+This means that they are designed to attempt to adjust to the device they are opened on, meaning that if you are using a smartphone the design template will be displayed in a very specific way that is suitable for that device.
+Some questions (matrixes for example) will be presented in a different way to what they look like on a computer when the survey link is opened on a smartphone.

 What is the Netigate Design Editor?

-The Netigate Design Editor is a WYSIWYG-editor (“what you see is what you get“) to design and customize classic design templates.
+The Netigate Design Editor is a WYSIWYG-editor (“what you see is what you get“) to design and customise classic design templates.